Our story so far

 We have identified a need for a new crematorium in the area because of the time it takes for people to travel to existing sites from Holderness and the impact this has on the bereaved when suffering from their loss and subsequently wishing to visit a crematorium where ashes have been laid.

-A new crematorium, should the council go ahead with the proposal and subject to consultation and planning approvals, would also help the wider funeral and bereavement sector be more sustainable for the future.
+A new crematorium, will also help the wider funeral and bereavement sector be more sustainable for the future.
 We will consider how we can help to address funeral poverty and the build will contain environmentally friendly features, through its design and the use of technology.

 We have conducted significant research and established that this project offers substantial benefits to local residents, businesses and communities.
 It will provide a place for people to remember their loved ones local to where they live and will support the economy through the creation of jobs and trade for related businesses as well.